-Childhood hunger is a global problem; children suffer from hunger in Asia, Africa, South America, Europe, and even right here in the United States.
-Hungry children have too few nutrients -- either from lack of secure access to food or from too much of the wrong foods -- their bodies slow down, learning is inhibited, and the likelihood of living in poverty as an adult is increased.
-In fact, a hungry child, just two-years old, may be permanently stunted -- both physically and mentally.
+Childhood hunger is a global problem.
+Children suffer from hunger and malnutrition in Asia, Africa, South America, Europe, and even here in the US.
+Hungry children have too few nutrients — either from lack of access to food or from too much of the wrong foods.
+Their bodies slow down, learning is inhibited, and the likelihood of living in poverty as an adult is increased.
+In fact, a hungry child, just two-years old, may be permanently stunted — both physically and mentally.
 It is estimated that near a billion children globally suffer from hunger.
-At Two Degrees, we believe it is possible to help these children.
+At 2 Degrees, we believe it is possible to help these children.

 Diagnosis with Mid-Upper Arm Circumference (MUAC) Band

 - Constant hunger weakens the immune system, forces the body to function with insufficient energy to support an active life, increases vulnerability to disease and infection.